 1. Johore Ye Zhi Mei Handmade Bao

-If the queues at Swee Choon are way too long, you can still get a dim sum fix at the nearby Johore Ye Shi Handmade Bao.
-The star dish is their Amy Yip Bao ($3.20), a soup-bowl sized bun stuffed with honeyed chicken and pork.
-Get this hefty 500g bao to share, together with Tofu Bamboo ($1.70 for two pieces), which comes with rolls made from beancurd skin stuffed with ground pork and bamboo shoots, and open-faced Shrimp Siew Mai ($1.80 for three pieces) on the side.
+If the queues at Swee Choon are way too long, you can still get a dim sum fix at the nearby Johore Ye Zhi Mei Handmade Bao.
+The star dish is their Amy Yip Bao ($3.80), a soup-bowl sized bun stuffed with honeyed chicken and pork.
+Get this hefty 500g bao to share, together with Beancurd Dumpling ($2 for two), which comes with rolls made from bean curd skin stuffed with ground pork and bamboo shoots, and Siew Mai ($2 for two) on the side.

 Address: 208 Jalan Besar, Singapore 208894